fullmetalbrackets/blog/src/content/wiki/spud.md

 # Libre Sweet Potato

+- **IP**: 192.168.0.205
 - 32 GB USB Drive (boot drive)
-- 64 GB USB Drive (extra storage)
 - 100 Mbps Ethernet

-## Services

-- Pi-Hole (bare metal)
-- Nginx Web Server (Docker container)
-- Cloudflare Tunnel (Docker container)

 ## Information

 Bought for $35 from Amazon.
-Sips power and mostly acts as my backup Pi-Hole and self-hosts <a href="https://techservatory.com" target="_blank">Techservatory</a> via a Cloudflare tunnel.
+Sips power and acts as my backup Pi-Hole.
+Mostly off and unused at the moment.